Old Tennent Cemetery

 The Old Tennent Cemetery is a non-denominational community cemetery adjacent to the Old Tennent Church in Manalapan, New Jersey, with which it was affiliated until 1910.
-The cemetery was established in 1731, when the congregation moved from its location in nearby Wickatunk, New Jersey.
-The cemetery replaced what is known as the Old Scots Burying Ground.
+The cemetery was established in 1731, when the congregation moved from its former location in nearby Wickatunk, New Jersey, which Wickatunk cemetery is known as Old Scots Burying Ground and was established there in 1708.